SpcFORK/Fairplay-API-Wrapper/README.md

 # Fairplay-API-Wrapper

-This is a JavaScript wrapper for the SpcFORK API that simplifies the process of interacting with various endpoints provided by `economyplus.solutions`.
+This is a JavaScript wrapper for the Fairplay (EconomyPlus) API that simplifies the process of interacting with various endpoints provided by `economyplus.solutions`.

 ## Features